Spiced Eggnog Pumpkin Pie

 - 1/4 teaspoon ground nutmeg

-- Roll out pastry to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
+- Roll out dough to fit a 9-in. pie plate.
+Transfer crust to pie plate.
+Trim crust to 1/2 in. beyond edge of plate; flute edges.

 - Place the remaining ingredients in a large bowl; beat just until smooth.
-Pour into pastry.
+Pour into crust.

 - Bake at 425° for 15 minutes.
 Reduce heat to 350°; bake 30-35 minutes longer or until a knife inserted in the center comes out clean.
 (Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.)
 Cool completely on a wire rack.
 Store in the refrigerator.